 For foods that do not contain natural sugars (i.e. bread or pasta sauces), it is easier to estimate the amount of added sugar they contain.
 Simply look at the sugar content on the nutrition facts label.

 Remember: read the ingredient list of a packaged food.
 Ingredients are listed in decreasing order from most to least.
 The closer a sugar ingredient is to the beginning of the list, the higher its relative proportion in the food.

-It is critical to reduce the amount of added sugar in our daily diet if we are to improve our long-term health.
+If we want to improve our long-term health, it is critical to reduce the amount of added sugar in our daily diet.
 Start by understanding just how much added sugar you eat each day.
 Then cut out foods (and drinks!) with a lot of added sugar and replace them with similar foods that have less or no added sugar.
-If you have children, help them do the same.
+If you have children, help them eat less added sugar too.
 Their long-term health depends on it.

 - USDA, ERS (Economic Research Service), Sugar and Sweeteners Outlook.
 Data compiled from Table 51, Table 52, and Table 53. (link)

 - Definition of Added Sugar, FDA Federal Register, May 2016, § 101.9(c)(6)(iii) (link)

 - Added Sugars and Cardiovascular Disease Risk in Children.

 - Dietary Sugars Intake and Cardiovascular Health. ,

 - Original Coca-Cola Nutrition Information, Coke Website (link)

 - Starbucks Nutrition Information, Starbucks Website (link)